raft-tech/TANF-app/tdrs-backend/keycloak/keycloak-operations.md

 2. If it shows `DENY`, the nginx proxy may not be running.
 Check container logs for nginx startup errors.

-3. If it shows `DENY`, redeploy the current Keycloak image and rerun the config import task after startup.
+3. If it shows `DENY`, redeploy or restage the current Keycloak image.

 ### Sessions Lost After Restart